 Farming is one of the activities that made civilization possible in the first place.
-Deep down (or a couple of generations back) we’re all farmers and it’s not a surprise farming is a popular board game theme too.
-I found out there’s plenty of competition when making a 10 Best Farming Board Games list for 2022.
+Deep down (or a couple of generations back) we’re all farmers and it’s not a surprise that farming is a popular board game theme too.
+I found out there’s plenty of competition when making a 10 Best Farming Board Games list for 2023.

 Table of Contents

 |Jump to a specific title in the article by clicking the links below.||Tags||Check Price|

 |Agricola||17th Century farming, worker placement||$$$|

 |Wendake||Native Americans, grid action selection||$$$|

 If you’ve ever grown something yourself, you know the immense feeling and pleasure of watching things grow out of nothing.
 Grass, trees, flowers, and animals.
 If you take good care of them, they will thrive.

 And you cherish them too.
 If you grow your own food, you know that your tomato tastes hundreds of times better (even if that’s not really true) than the one you buy at a supermarket.
 You’ll also be extra careful not to let it rot, just because you know what it takes to grow it.